 As a third-generation photographer, it would be easy for Marc to fall under the shadow of his talented parents and grandfather.
 Instead, Marc has emerged as one of the nation's premier photographers in his own right through a combination of innate ability and a unique style that blends landscapes, action, and other photographic genres, depending on the scene and the assignment.
 Like his father before him, Marc was immersed in America's landscapes.
 Both his grandfather, Josef, and his father, David, specialized in landscape photography.
 His mother, Bonnie, is also a photographer and painter.
 A keen eye for color, light, and composition is second nature to the Muench family.

 Marc estimates that his family has archived 250,000 individual 4x5 transparencies over the years, which is the primary statistic that drove the family studio to a digital workflow.
 Marc explains that their first foray into digital photography was to hire an employee to run the drum scanner they had purchased and digitize their work.
 Since that time, Muench Photography has fully embraced the digital workflow, from capture to print.
-Working alongside his parents at the studio, Muench Photography Inc., Marc has collaborated on and published several landscape photography books with his father, and has had a number of solo landscape photography books published, in addition to extensive publication of his work inside and on the covers of magazines like National Geographic, Skiing, Outside, Time, and Reader's Digest.
+Working alongside his parents at the studio, Marc has collaborated on and published several landscape photography books with his father.
+He has also had a number of solo landscape photography books published, in addition to extensive publication of his work inside and on the covers of magazines like National Geographic, Skiing, Outside, Time, and Reader's Digest.

 Marc is widely sought out for his work, not only for his technical and artistic excellence, but also for the subtle additions he brings into his photos that help set them apart and draw primary interest to what appears to be a secondary element.
 In Marc's ski photography, for instance, he does not typically capture the Juicy Fruit moment where the skier is bursting out of the powder and taking up the majority of the frame.
-Instead, Muench's skiers are usually dominated by the landscape around them.
-But in an almost counterintuitive sense, the skier, the mountaineer, and the kayaker, as the case may be, become the point of dominating interest.
-"It's their position in the landscape that makes them significant," says Marc.
+Instead, Marc’s skiers are usually dominated by the landscape around them.
+But in an almost counterintuitive sense, they become the point of dominating interest.
+“It’s their position in the landscape that makes them significant,“ says Marc.